SchmidtDSE/afscgap/README.md

 <br>

 #### Visual analytics
 Visualization tools are available to help both programmers and non-programmers start their investigation, providing a UI that stands on the other functionality provided by this project.
-This is available online at [https://app.pyafscgap.org](https://app.pyafscgap.org).
+This is available online at [https://app.pyafscgap.org](https://app.pyafscgap.org) and can generate both CSV (spreadsheet) exports and Python query code to continue your investigations.
 To self-host, see the [visualization readme](https://github.com/SchmidtDSE/afscgap/blob/main/afscgapviz/README.md).

 <br>

 #### Basic queries
 The `afscgap.query` method is the main entry point into Python-based utilization.
+Calls can be written manually or generated in the [visual analytics tool](https://app.pyafscgap.org).
 For example, this requests all records of Pasiphaea pacifica in 2021 from the Gulf of Alaska to get the median bottom temperature when they were observed:

 ```
 import statistics